laravel/folio/README.md

 <a name="route-parameters"></a>
 ## Route Parameters

-To capture segments of the URI within your route, you may use the bracket syntax.
+To capture segments of the URL within your route, you may use the bracket syntax.
 As example, you may use the `[id]` as blade view name, to capture a user's ID from the URL:

 ```bash
 php artisan folio:make user/[id]